 Natural Additions I Strongly Recommend to Help Pancreatitis in Dogs…

-[geot continent=”Europe” exclude_country=”United States”][/geot]2.
-Probiotics.
-I recommend you include some canine probiotics in their diet.
+2. Probiotics.
+I recommend you include some canine probiotics in their diet for at least a month while we get him right.
 They will help reset their digestive system, which will be in disarray.
 A healthy gut flora is a healthy animal and it’s not to be forgotten.
 Full-fat probiotic yoghurt or the likes of kefir are good additions, aiding the digestive process, but we’re unsure just how much get through the dog’s strong digestive acids.
-Better again would be specific canine probiotics such as [geot country=”United States” exclude_continent=”Europe”]Hyperbiotics[/geot] [geot continent=”Europe” exclude_country=”United States”]Hyperbiotics[/geot] as they’re not only tailored specifically for dogs (who have different gut flora to us omnivores) but also come in time-release capsules, which means they will get passed the dogs’ battery acid-like digestive juices and open in the intestines.
-Very clever and, they say, x15 more effective.
+Better again would be specific canine probiotics as they’re not only tailored specifically for dogs (who have different gut flora to us omnivores).
 Lots more info on canine probiotics here.

 3. A Herbal Blend Specifically Designed for Pancreas Support.
 I have no particularly deep knowledge of herbal usage for this illness but I do know some herbs can really help the pancreas, as well as the kidneys and liver, out (they’re all linked after all, when one is down, they all suffer).
 As opposed to going around trying to pick up this and that you might consider a product made by someone who has put all these herbs in one place for you.
-Again the human one is fine (there is precious little out there for dogs) but please make sure they haven’t added any vitamin or minerals to it, you just want the herbs.
-Again on Amazon, I found this one called “[geot continent=”Europe” exclude_country=”United States”]Pro-Pancreas Formula[/geot][geot country=”United States” exclude_continent=”Europe”]Pro-Pancreas Formula[/geot]”.
-It contains 14 herbs that provide nutrients that support healthy function of the pancreas.
-It contains: Juniper berries, Slippery elm bark, Cedar berries, Licorice root, Garlic bulb, Yarrow (aerial parts), Capsicum fruit, Goldenseal root extract, Uva ursi leaf extract, Dandelion root, Marshmallow root, Nettle leaves, Mullein leaf extract White oak stem.
-It looks good to me though you might have a natural vet or herbalist close by that you could stop in with and discuss this step with them.
-They’d have the best advice (but don’t let them talk you out of the diet, some vets are very poorly educated nutritionally, one of the reasons your dog is eating dry food and has pancreatitis in the first place).
+Again the human one is fine but please make sure they haven’t added any vitamin or minerals to it, you just want the herbs.
+I found this one on Amazon but it’s only available in the US.
+It contains a variety of herbs that a quick Google reveal have long been used to support an ailing pancreas and digestive tracts, including Juniper berries, Slippery elm bark, Cedar berries, Licorice root, Garlic bulb, Yarrow (aerial parts), Capsicum fruit, Goldenseal root extract, Uva ursi leaf extract, Dandelion root, Marshmallow root, Nettle leaves, Mullein leaf extract White oak stem.

-4. Vitamin E. As the previous articles highlighted, EPI will often result in a Vitamin E deficiency as undigested fat builds in their system so you need to add some in.
-Your local health store is sure to have it.
-Dose according to the body size of your dog.
-Or simply add a drop of coconut / almond oil to the diet (high in vitamin E).
+4. Vitamin E & C. As the previous articles highlighted, EPI will often result in a Vitamin E deficiency as undigested fat builds in their system so you need to add some in.
+It usually comes in capsule form but I prefer vitamin E in dropper bottles like these so I can better control the dosage.

 Yes, they absolutely can and do, providing you take evasive action now.
 Our experience is showing that the gross amount of pancreatitis dogs and cats are mysteriously suffering today is entirely localised in the dry-fed community.
 The issue evaporates once fed an appropriate fresh diet and cut out all the products.
 Enzyme readings return to normal after a few months.
 The pancreas is expected to make a recovery and clients have these dogs back eating all the usual foods a normal healthy dog will.
 So hang in there, you’re giving him the best fighting chance.